 What the service does

-The Post Office Check & Send service will check you’ve:
+The Post Office Check and Send service will check you’ve:

-- filled in the right sections of the application form
+- filled in the right sections of the paper form

 - got the right supporting documents (including photos)